-The AT24C04C/AT24C08C supports the writing of a single 8-bit byte.
-Selecting a data word in the AT24C04C requires a 9-bit word address and selecting a data word in the AT24C08C requires a 10-bit word address.
+The AT24C512C supports the writing of a single 8-bit byte.
+Selecting a data word in the AT24C512C requires a 16-bit word address.

 Upon receipt of the proper device address and the word address bytes, the EEPROM will send an Acknowledge.
 The device will then be ready to receive the 8-bit data word.
 Following receipt of the 8-bit data word, the EEPROM will respond with an ACK.
 The addressing device, such as a bus master, must then terminate the write operation with a Stop condition.
-At that time, the EEPROM will enter an internally self-timed write cycle, which will be completed within tWR, while the data word is being programmed into the nonvolatile EEPROM.
+At that time, the EEPROM will enter an internally self-timed write cycle, which will be completed within $t{WR}$ , while the data word is being programmed into the nonvolatile EEPROM.
 All inputs are disabled during this write cycle, and the EEPROM will not respond until the write is complete.